thake/avro4k-kafka-serializer/Readme.md

 ## Confluent Versions

-Version 0.10.x is compatible with Apache Kafka 2.5.x / Confluent 5.5.x
+Version 0.10.x is compatible with Apache Kafka 2.5.x / Confluent 5.5.x and avro4k < 1.0

-Version 0.11.x+ is compatible with Apache Kafka 2.6.x / Confluent 6.0.0
+Version 0.11.x+ is compatible with Apache Kafka 2.6.x / Confluent 6.0.0 and avro4k < 1.0

+Version 0.13.x+ is comptaible with Apache Kafka 2.6.x / Confluent 6.0.0 and avro4k 1.0

 ## Example configuration